Why choose a CPA Firm?

 - A CPA must have a formal education in accounting and have an in-depth understanding of accounting principles.

 - The CPA will have 150 college credits and typically hold a Master’s degree from an accredited educational institution.

 - A candidate will sit for and pass a rigorous 16+ hour CPA exam.
 One of the hardest tests in the nation.

 - From there the individual will need to work under a licensed CPA and perform certain services for a year worth of time.
 The employer will then recommend the individual for public practice and submit a form to the state board of accountancy reflecting the candidate’s experience obtained while employed under a licensed CPA.

-One may verify if their tax professional holds a CPA license in their state by searching the state’s board database online.
-In the state of Florida one would check the licensing portal.
+Verify that your tax professional holds a CPA license in your state by searching the state’s board database online.
+In the state of Florida, you can check the state licensing portal.